 This translates to nearly five-fold probability in getting ASD from vaccinations.
-Twenty times higher likelihood for allergies.
+Twenty times higher likelihood of allergies.
 Five times higher likelihood for ADHD.
-Two times higher likelihood for any type of chronic chronic disease.
-Two and a half times higher likelihood for learning disability.
+Two times higher likelihood for any type of chronic disease.
+Two and a half times higher likelihood of learning disability.
 So basically a lot of brain damage, for the benefit of lowering the odds of getting chickenpox, rubella and whooping cough.

 These type of findings clearly support the cumulative toxin theory that Mercola and his alternative community support.